Weeks-UNC/RNAvigate/docs/glossary.md

 * Sample: a python object created with `rnavigate.Sample`
 * Data keyword: a string that points to data within a sample
 * Data object: an rnavigate object representation of data
-    - Sample.data["data_keyword"] returns a data object
+    - `my_sample.get_data("data_keyword")` returns a data object
+* contact distance: the shortest path distance between 2 nucleotides in the secondary structure graph

 Python arguments
 ----------------